 Read this Medication Guide before you start using Gilenya and each time you get a refill.
 There may be new information.
 This information does not take the place of talking with your doctor about your health problem or treatment.

 What is the most important information I should know about Gilenya?

 1. Slow heart rate (bradycardia or bradyarrhythmia) when you start taking Gilenya.
 Gilenya can cause your heart rate to slow down, especially after you take your first dose.
 You will have a test to check the electrical activity of your heart (ECG) before you take your first dose of Gilenya.

-You should stay in a medical facility for at least 6 hours after you take your first dose of Gilenya.
+You will be observed by a healthcare professional for at least 6 hours after you take your first dose of Gilenya.

 After you take your first dose of Gilenya:

 - Your pulse and blood pressure should be checked every hour.